kellyi/PropPHL/README.md

 - a Pin belongs either to one Block or to one Property

 Pin objects store coordinates and act like MKAnnotation objects.
 You can check out the Block, Property, and Pin files to see how they're put together as classes.
 The app uses NSFetchedResultsControllers to manage displaying data in its tables.

+The app also users NSUserDefaults to persist the state of the AddressMapSwitch.

 **One Last Note, Probably Unnecessary but**